 Tracks featuring Kendrick Lamar, Brandy and the late Aaliyah work, but it’s the cringe-worthy moments like R. Kelly collaboration Drown In It that make you think Brown cannot be serious

 Brown's voice, still boyish, sounds most natural and full of life in these settings

 After a troubled stretch that saw the singer finding new ways to bottom out, Brown has emerged with his strongest album

 On Sway, they’re not crushing, pummeling, or really all that effective.
 Instead, they melt into one sound with the bass guitar to deliver a wall of sound that is ultimately pretty uninteresting

 Sway’s one, fundamental emotion — that vague sense of longing you can’t articulate despite its near omnipresence — is a powerful one.
 Monotony in music can be boring, but it can also be comforting.
 That’s why Whirr works

 Consequence Of Sound

 Since we've been around, that is.
-So, the highest-rated albums from the past four years and a half or so.
+So, the highest-rated albums from the past five years or so.
 Rankings are calculated to two decimal places.

 My Beautiful Dark Twisted Fantasy